-EU lawmakers should recognise the incredible potential of synthetic kerosene to help aviation deliver on its environmental goals in a way that is truly sustainable, scalable, and does not require major technological overhauls.
-To achieve this, a swift and ambitious action plan is required within the upcoming ReFuelEU aviation initiative:
+EU lawmakers should recognise the incredible potential of e-kerosene to help aviation deliver on its environmental goals in a way that is truly sustainable, scalable, and does not require major technological overhauls.
+To achieve this, a swift and ambitious action plan is required within the ReFuelEU aviation initiative:

-- Legally clarify that only e-kerosene produced through additional renewable electricity and DAC CO2 is eligible. - Propose an EU-wide synthetic kerosene blending mandate of around 1-2% by 2030, covering all EU intra, in and outbound flights. - Support the production of e-kerosene through contracts for difference (CfDs), which would be funded by revenue derived from the aviation sector such as through the abolition of free allowances under EU ETS - This needs to be accompanied by an industrial strategy to support the development of these fuels, and more rapid decarbonisation of the existing electricity sector. - Remain open and supportive of new technologies, such as electric and hydrogen aircraft, in particular for short and medium haul routes - Finally, the EU should press on regional and international third-countries for the adoption of like-minded measures.
+- Propose an EU-wide e-kerosene blending mandate of 0.04% in 2025 and 2% in 2030, covering all EU intra, in and outbound flights. - Support the production of e-kerosene through contracts for difference (CfDs), which would be funded by revenue derived from the aviation sector such as through the abolition of free allowances under EU ETS - This needs to be accompanied by an industrial strategy to support the development of these fuels, and more rapid decarbonisation of the existing electricity sector. - Remain open and supportive of new technologies, such as electric and hydrogen aircraft, in particular for short and medium haul routes - Finally, the EU should press on regional and international third-countries for the adoption of like-minded measures.